tjfontaine/node-addon-layer/README.md

  > their handles.

-This isn't as scary as it sounds, since the object is generally rooted in a HandleScope from the entry point.
-But it also means that to compile in V8 3.20+ you must define
+This isn't as scary as it sounds, since the object is generally rooted in a HandleScope from the boundary cross from JS to C. But it also means that to compile in V8 3.20+ you must define:

  * V8_USE_UNSAFE_HANDLES
  * V8_ALLOW_ACCESS_TO_RAW_HANDLE_CONSTRUCTOR